-Health Insurance and MedicareWill Not Pay for Most Long-Term Care
+Health Insurance/MedicareWon't Pay for Most Long-Term Care

-Health insurance as well as Medicare(for those 65+) and MedicareSupplements will not pay for any custodial care (help with activities of daily living) which is the most common type of extended care that you will require.
-They also pay a very limited amount of skilled long-term care, which is often delivered in a nursing home or rehab facility.
+Health insurance, as well as Medicare(for those 65+) and MedicareSupplements, will not pay for any custodial care (help with activities of daily living), which is the most common type of extended care that you will require.
+They also pay a minimal amount of skilled long-term care, which is often delivered in a nursing home or rehab facility.

 Seven Big Reasons to Plan for Long-Term Care

 - Elimination of Sibling Fracture and Stress.
 Without an advance plan, the responsibilities of how to manage and provide care will fall on the adult children and their families.
 When a sibling lives farther away from their caregiver brother or sister, they may not realize the day-to-day tasks of being a caregiver or managing paid care.
 Even strong relationships can fracture with the stress of caregiving.
-A Long-Term Care policy will eliminate most of this stress, so a family can be family.
+A Long-Term Care policy will eliminate most of this stress so that a family can be family.

 - Eliminating Stress in Marriage Relationships of Your Adult Children.
 Let's face it, women are much better at dealing with this type of thing then men are.
 They are more natural caregivers and nurturers.
 So, when you require extended care, the responsibility might be falling on a daughter-in-law.
 Often this will directly impact your son's marriage.
 Long-Term Care Insurance provides the resources for quality care in the setting you and your family desire.
 Most plans, as mentioned above, provide some type of care management as well.
 This will reduce stress and help your son's family.

-While planning for the impact of longevity is often thought as a financial consideration, it really is all about your family.
-When you consider these and other issues surrounding the financial costs and burdens of aging Long-Term Care Insurance is an easy way to address these concerns.
-These policies safeguard assets and ease a family burden while providing you with quality care and choice.
-But, what about the cost of the insurance?
-Is it expensive?
+While planning for the impact of longevity is often thought of as a financial consideration, it is really all about your family.
+When you consider these and other issues surrounding the financial costs and burdens of aging, Long-Term Care Insurance is an easy way to address these concerns.
+These policies safeguard assets and ease the burdens otherwise placed on those you love.
+But you will have access to the quality care you expect.

 Fact: Long-Term Care Insurance is Affordable for Most People

-Most people today purchase policies prior to retirement.
-Premiums are based on your age at application, your health at the time of application and the total amount of benefit you wish to have.
+Most people today purchase policies before retirement.
+Premiums are based on your age at application, health, and the amount of benefits you wish to have in the policy.
 You design the plan.
-Normally, a Long-Term Care Specialist will be able to make appropriate recommendations after asking you questions about your goals and concerns and factoring the cost of care in the area of the country you plan on living in.
+Typically, a Long-Term Care Specialist will be able to make appropriate recommendations after asking you questions about your goals and concerns and factoring the cost of care in the area of the country you plan on living in.

 Long-Term Care Insurance Specialist Will Help You Plan

-A Long-Term Care Specialist will ask you detailed questions about your health, medications, surgery history, and family history to help determine which insurance company to choose in order to find the best coverage at the best value.
+A Long-Term Care Specialist will ask you detailed questions about your health, medications, surgery history, and family history to determine which insurance company to choose to find the best coverage at the best value.

-The AALTCI defines a specialist as a person who has been working primarily in long-term care for at least three years, has at least 100 clients with an LTC insurance policy and works with at least three major insurance companies.
+The AALTCI defines a specialist as a person who has been working primarily in long-term care for at least three years, has at least 100 clients with an LTC insurance policy, and works with at least three major insurance companies.